hku-systems/SOTER/README.md

 ### Experiment 3: Confidentiality study (xxx mins)

-This experiment runs different systems on two models under model stealing attacks to show the empirical confidentiality guarantee of different systems.
+This experiment runs SOTER and baseline systems on two models under model stealing attacks to show the empirical confidentiality guarantee.
+The output is the test accuracy (or BLEU score) for different systems.
+A larger accuracy (or BLEU score) indicates more confidentiality loss of the serving model.

 **Command to run (in the GPU terminal):**